Mattlister/designandconquer/README.md

 * A nice clean UX single page design site all sat in one location.
 Click and point revolving images provide more information and the user never

 * leaves the cool holiday home page.
 Design & Conquer.

+# Project Goals

+The primary goal of Design and Conquer is a single page application where a user can book an adventure holiday.
+As the title indicates, the user is able to "design" the advneture and then "conquer" it.
+There are 9 options on the home page to choose from but an optional form is under the
+What We Do? section where a user can change choose a holiday if needed.
+The user can watch videos on each slide and read information about the location.
+There's also a Help Guide on the home page which explains the website.

+# User Goals

+The website has been designed for people that want to try a new type of holiday that's not on the normal scale.
+It's also designed for people who want to add to their list of adventures and try something new.

 ### [Home Page](https://github.com/Mattlister/designandconquer)